liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 You can find the Workflow section under the Configuration heading in the control panel.
 There are three tabs under Workflow which are used to configure workflow in the portal: *Definitions*, *Default Configuration* and *Submissions*.
-The default workflow behavior you specify here will apply throughout your Liferay Portal.
+These tabs let you upload definitions, enable workflow for your portal's resources, and The default workflow behavior you specify here will apply throughout your Liferay Portal.

 From the *Definitions* tab you can see the currently available workflow